ibm-cloud-docs/monitoring/prometheus/prometheus_remote_write.md

 4. Check that you have access to a {{site.data.keyword.mon_short}} instance.

-5. If you use a firewall, check the firewall rules are opened for accessing the {{site.data.keyword.mon_short}} ingestion endpoint port 6443.
+5. If you use a firewall, check the firewall rules are opened for accessing the {{site.data.keyword.mon_short}} ingestion endpoint port TCP 443.

 ### Step 1.
 Create a Kubernetes Secret